Core View Components

 The traffic table includes the following UI elements:

-• Tabs (detail pages only): Up to eight tabs, each of which contains a table for one dimension.
+• Tabs (details pages only): Up to 12 tabs, each of which contains a table for one dimension.
 The current tab is indicated in blue text and with a blue underline.
 To view the table for a different dimension, click the name of that dimension.

-• Customize button (detail pages only): Opens the Customize Tabs Dialog (click anywhere outside the popup to close it).
+• Customize button (details pages only): Opens the Customize Tabs Dialog (click anywhere outside the popup to close it).

-Note: For information about a specific dimension that is listed in the dialog as being available for tabbed tables, see Dimensions Reference.
+Note: For information about a specific dimension that is listed in the dialog as being available for traffic tables, see Dimensions Reference.

 • Dimension table: Each tab contains a table for one dimension.
 What each table row represents varies depending on the type of table: